owanturist/react-impulse/.changeset/thick-horses-grab.md

 Drop the `compare` argument from `Impulse#setValue`.

-Turns that that on practice that argument is hardly ever used, but it makes the Impulse API more complicated than it needs to be.
+Turns that that in practice that argument is hardly ever used, but it makes the Impulse API confusing: why specifically `compare` is passed to `setValue` and not to `Impulse#of` or `useImpulse`?
-Instead, the compare function might be defined in the `Impulse.of(initialValue, compare)` fabric or `useImpulse(initialValue, compare)` hook.
+So, when needed, defined `compare` in `Impulse.of(initialValue, compare)` fabric or `useImpulse(initialValue, compare)` hook.